sshoogr/sshoogr/README.md

 - copying files and directories
 - creating tunnels in a simple and concise way.

-The library was jointly developed by **Aestas/IT** (http://aestasit.com) and **NetCompany A/S** (http://www.netcompany.com/) to support the quickly growing of the company's operations and hosting department.
+The library was jointly developed by **Aestas/IT** (http://aestasit.com) and **NetCompany A/S** (http://www.netcompany.com/) to support the quickly growing company's operations and hosting department.

 ## Usage